Complete Fixed Bridges (Non-removable)

 Caring for Your Complete Fixed Bridge

 It’s easy to care for your complete fixed bridge since it’s no different from caring for your natural teeth.
 Make sure you brush and floss twice daily with a nonabrasive fluoride toothpaste.
 You should also make routine appointments with our office to maintain your new appliance.
 The first one will be shortly after getting it installed so we can make sure everything is working properly.

-Now that you understand the benefits of getting a complete fixed bridge call Julie A. Phillips, DDS, MS at 336-890-8218 and set up an appointment to start treatment today.
+Now that you understand the benefits of getting a complete fixed bridge call Dr. Julie Phillips Prosthodontics at 336-274-5400 and set up an appointment to start treatment today.